TimothyRoth/google-autofill-for-wordpress/README.md

 Just install the plugin and activate it.

-## First Steps

-Please keep in mind that you have to check the following steps
+## How to use it

+In order to use the plugin you have to follow these steps:

+- Go to the plugin settings under "settings -> Google Autofill MP"
+- Insert your Google Api Key
-- You can select the class you want to use for the location and zip input field
+- Select the classes you want to use for the location and zip input field.
+Use two different classes.
+- Save your settings
-- In your markup the inputs have to be inside the same form and there has to be exactly one of them each
+- Make sure that in your markup the input fields are inside the same form.
+There has to be exactly one of them each.